Foscat/MERN_app-template/README.md

 - React - To let app work in a react environment
 - If-env - Has app check for env
 - dotenv - Allows .env files to be used in app.
+- Moment - For easy formatting of dates for timestamps

 **Front End**
 - Axios - For communicating with back end routes